Drew Pasteur's Ohio Fantastic 50

 No, I am a professor at The College of Wooster, where I teach math, advise student research projects, and mentor student-athletes.
 The F50 project costs me a small amount of money annually for web hosting, etc., but I have chosen to keep the site available to all and ad-free.

-Do you gamble on sporting events?
+Do you bet on sporting events?

 Where do I send corrections, questions, or ideas?